-Subsequent to March 31, 2018, the Company closed a non-brokered private placement, raising gross proceeds of \$2,404,000, of which \$1,679,600 was received during the nine months ended March 31, 2018.
+During the fourth quarter the Company closed a non-brokered private placement, raising gross proceeds of \$2,404,000.
 Pursuant to the private placement, the Company issued an aggregate of 4,623,076 units at a purchase price of \$0.52 per unit.
 Each unit consists of one common share of the Company and one-half non-transferable common share purchase warrant.
 Each warrant has a term of two years and entitles the holder to acquire one common share of the Company at an exercise price of \$0.68 until April 27, 2020.
 Cash finders' fees of 6% on a portion of the gross proceeds raised, totaling \$102,120, were paid to certain finders at arm's length to the Company.